Package Torello.HTML

 Returns:

 This method shall always return null, unless this method has been overridden by a sub-class.
-Only TagNode overrides this method, and if the particular instance of TagNode being tested has a FALSE value assigned to its 'isClosing' field then and only then shall this return a non-null value.
+Only TagNode overrides this method, and this method will return 'this' instance, if and only if the following conditions hold:

 When the overridden TagNode sub-class returns a non-null result, that value will always be equal to 'this'